ShakataGaNai/awesome-meshtastic/README.md

 - [Meshtastic python scripts by N7IW](https://github.com/N7IW/Meshtastic) - Various Meshtastic python scripts for experimentation
 - [Meshlink](https://github.com/Murturtle/MeshLink) - Send messages and packet info to and from Discord
 - [MeshTenna](https://github.com/OE3JGW/MeshTenna) - Windows/Android app for comparing the performance of different antennas and locations
+- [MeshSense](https://affirmatech.com/meshsense) - Windows/Mac/Linux app for using a node over Wi-Fi or Bluetooth
+- [Meshtastic Visualizer](https://github.com/antlas0/meshtastic_visualizer) - Python PyQT desktop app to interface with local nodes, or subscribing to MQTT servers

 ## Hacks and Projects